-- 4.4.1 The SA scores for seven Development Strategy policies are presented in Table 5.1 in the SA Report.
+- 4.4.1 The SA scores for nine Development Strategy policies are presented in Table 5.1 in the SA Report.
 Policies DS5 and DS6 include residential allocations and employment allocations.
-A summary of the SA scores for these allocations are set out in Table 5.1 and Table 5.2 in the SA Report. - 4.4.2 The Borough Plan Publication Draft offers positive effects in terms of economic criteria in the SA.
+A summary of the SA scores for these allocations are set out in Table 5.1 and Table 5.2 in the SA Report. - 4.4.2 The Borough Plan Publication Publication Plan incorporating Main Modifications offers positive effects in terms of economic criteria in the SA.
 All the employment policies and potential employment sites score well against the economic objectives.